typelets/typelets-app/README.md

 - **Per-note salt** - Each note has a unique encryption key
 - **Zero-knowledge architecture** - Server never sees unencrypted data

-Your encryption keys are derived from your user ID and a locally-stored secret.
+Your encryption keys are derived from your master password.
 Even if our database is compromised, your notes remain encrypted and unreadable.

+### How It Works

+1. **Mandatory Setup**: You must set a master password on first use
+2. **Client-Side Encryption**: All encryption happens in your browser
+3. **Encrypted Storage**: Only encrypted data is sent to our servers
+4. **No Recovery**: We cannot recover forgotten passwords (by design)

+For complete security details and technical implementation, see our [**Security Documentation →**](./SECURITY.md)

 ## 🚀 Quick Start